-This article describes the Bp Premier components you need to set up for the pathology and radiology request workflow to function.
+This article describes the Bp Premier components you need to set up for the pathology and imaging request workflow to function.

 The configuration steps are:

 - Configure secure messaging software in Bp Premier and share the outgoing folder in Windows.

 - Set up results acknowledgement, if the laboratory and request format permits.

 - If the pathology or imaging providers have their own request stationery, set up request layouts.

 - Set up user preferences for providers.